Oakland, California: Parks

+McLaughlin Eastshore State Park is partially in the city of Oakland and although it is a California State Park, it is managed by the East Bay Regional Park District.

 Government

 Oakland has a mayor-council government.
 The mayor is elected at-large for a four-year term.
 The Oakland City Council has eight council members representing seven districts in Oakland with one member elected at-large and others from single-member districts; council members serve staggered four-year terms.
 The mayor appoints a city administrator, subject to the confirmation by the City Council, who is the city's chief administrative officer.
 Other city officers include: city attorney (elected), city auditor (elected), and city clerk (appointed by city administrator).
 Oakland's mayor is limited to two terms.
 There are no term limits for the city council.

 Oakland City Hall was evacuated after the 1989 Loma Prieta earthquake until US$80M seismic retrofit and hazard abatement work was complete in 1995.
 City offices had to be housed in leased space and other locations.

 Jean Quan was elected mayor in November 2010, beating Don Perata and Rebecca Kaplan in the city's first ranked choice balloting.
 This new system is intended to increase voters' ability to choose preferred candidates, as they can combine ranked votes when several candidates are competing.
-Libby Schaaf has been mayor since January 2015 and will be termed out at the end of 2022.
+Sheng Thao, the first Hmong American mayor of a major city in the United States, served from 2023 until her recall in 2024.
+Barbara Lee has served as mayor of Oakland since 2025.

 Oakland is also part of Alameda County, for which the Government of Alameda County is defined and authorized under the California Constitution, California law, and the Charter of the County of Alameda.
 The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
 The County government is primarily composed of the elected five-member Board of Supervisors, other elected offices including the Sheriff/Coroner, the District Attorney, Assessor, Auditor-Controller/County Clerk/Recorder, and Treasurer/Tax Collector, and numerous county departments and entities under the supervision of the County Administrator.